Cutter (boat): Decked cutters of 18th and 19th centuries

 The term cutter appeared in the early 18th century as a description of a hull type.
 These vessels were designed for speed and the name was used in a similar way to clipper in the next century.
-The concept of hull type was perpetuated by the term "cutter brig" which was used over the period circa 1781-1807 for those rigged as brigs.
+The concept of hull type was perpetuated by the term "cutter brig" which was used over the period circa 1781–1807 for those rigged as brigs.
 "Cutter built" was a description applied to a hull of this type and designed for speed.
 More generally, the unmodified word "cutter" soon became associated with a single-masted rig.

 Fast vessels were often used for illegal purposes, such as smuggling, or by the authorities trying to prevent this illegality.
-Therefore cutters were used for both.
+Therefore, cutters were used for both.
 The Royal Navy bought and had built a large number for use in controlling smuggling, as "advice boats" (carrying dispatches), or against privateers.

-The characteristic cutter hull shape was wide, many had a length to breadth ratio of 3 to 1.
+The characteristic cutter hull shape was wide; many had a length to breadth ratio of 3 to 1.
 It had a lot of deadrise and fine lines.
 A huge amount of sail could be set on these beamy hulls.
 The rig became standardised as having one mast, a gaff-rigged mainsail, square sails and several headsails – together with a full range of extra light weather sails.
 The mainsail had a boom that extended beyond the stern.
 Square sails consisted of a course, topsail and topgallant.
 In earlier examples (before 1800) the topsail's foot had a large amount of roach and was sheeted to a separate yard that was set below the main yard (which carried the course).
 The headsails were a staysail, set on the forestay (which fastened to the stemhead), a jib, set flying to a traveller on the bowsprit and, in most cases, a flying jib (alternatively termed a jib-topsail) also set flying, but to a higher point on the mast.
 A cutter has a running bowsprit, which can be brought inboard when not needed, such as in rough weather or in harbour.
 The bowsprit was usually of great length, sometimes longer than the hull.
 The standard fair weather sails consisted of a ringtail to the mainsail and studding sails to the square sails.
 It was not unknown for cutters to use a removable mizzen mast for use when reaching, setting a lugsail.
-Since the boom of the mainsail overhang the stern, the mast would have to be removed to tack or gybe.
+Since the boom of the mainsail overhung the stern, the mast would have to be removed to tack or gybe.